I was eleven years old when I met you.

 Everyone remembers middle school.

 They are the most awkward years of life, smack dab in the middle of kid and young adult.
-Every day is an internal struggle within your gut, full to bursting with fervor.
-Your heart, pumping emotions through your veins to the tips of your toes.
-Your head, your intellect, telling you to shut it all off, creating a leaky faucet.
+Every day is an internal struggle, bursting with confusion and humiliation.
+Your heart is pumping emotions through your veins all the way down to the tips of your toes.
+Your head, your intellect, is telling you to shut it all off, because DON’T LOOK AT ME, creating a leaky faucet.

 Put a whole herd of these kids together in the institution that we call school, and it makes for humiliation and torture every day.